bhisaac/5eFP/5eFP-SRD.md

 **_Discard your action to Cast a Spell_.** Spellcasters and many monsters have access to spells and can use them to great effect.
 Spells typically discard your action to cast.
 If the spell has a different casting time, such as 1 reaction, it will be listed in the spell's description.

-## Dash (Turn)
+## Dash (Action, Turn)

-**_Discard your action to Dash_.** After applying any modifiers, you gain extra movement for the current turn, equal to your speed.
+After applying any modifiers, you gain extra movement for the current turn, equal to your speed.
 For example, with a speed of 6, you can move up to 12 squares on your turn if you Dash.

 Any increase or decrease to your speed changes this additional movement by the same amount.

-## Disengage (Turn)
+## Disengage (Action, Turn)

-**_Discard your action to Disengage_.** Until the end of your turn, your movement does not provoke opportunity attacks.
+Until the end of your turn, your movement does not provoke opportunity attacks.

-## Dodge (Turn)
+## Dodge (Action, Turn)

-**_Discard your action to Dodge_.** Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker, and you make DEX checks with advantage.
+Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker, and you make DEX checks with advantage.
 You lose this benefit if you are incapacitated (as explained in appendix PH-A) or if your speed drops to 0.

-## Help (Turn)
+## Help (Action, Turn)

-**_Discard your action to Help a creature_.** You lend aid to another creature in the completion of a task.
+You lend aid to another creature in the completion of a task.
 The creature you aid gains advantage on the next ability check it makes to perform the task you are helping with.

 Alternatively, you can aid a friendly creature in attacking a creature within your reach.
 You can feint, distract the target, or, in some other way, team up to make your ally’s attack more effective.
 If your ally attacks the target, the first attack roll is made with advantage.

-## Hide (Turn)
+## Hide (Action, Turn)

-**_Discard your action to Hide_.** You make a DEX check in an attempt to hide, following the rules for hiding.
+You make a DEX check in an attempt to hide, following the rules for hiding.
 If you succeed, you gain certain benefits, as described in the “Unseen Attackers and Targets” section.

 ## Interact with an Object

-**_Discard your action to Interact with an Object_.** You normally interact with an object while doing something else, such as when you draw a sword as part of an attack.
+You normally interact with an object while doing something else, such as when you draw a sword as part of an attack.
 When an object requires your action for its use, you take the Interact with an Object action.
 This action is also useful when you want to interact with more than one object on your turn.

 You gain one free Interact with an Object action each turn.
 Additional Interact with an Object actions discard your action.